Winds-AI/Frontend-development-MCP-tools-public/docs/each-tool-explained/api_searchEndpoints.md

-# Tool: searchApiDocumentation
+# Tool: api.searchEndpoints

 ## What does this tool do?

-`searchApiDocumentation` performs a semantic search over your API spec (Swagger/OpenAPI) using vector embeddings.
+`api.searchEndpoints` performs a semantic search over your API spec (Swagger/OpenAPI) using vector embeddings.
 It returns the minimal fields required for integration: `method`, `path`, minimal `request`/`response` type hints extracted from Swagger, and `requiresAuth` derived from OpenAPI `security` (operation-level first, then top-level).

 ---